smudge-js/smudge/docs/_posts/2018-04-11-smudge-jam.md

 **Smudge** is a half-baked, untested, undocumented, and unstable JavaScript library for procedurally generating images with physical properties like smoothness and metallicness, heavily influenced by [Processing](https://processing.org/) and [Substance Designer](https://www.allegorithmic.com/products/substance-designer).

 Like Processing, Smudge allows you to create images by drawing basic shapes like rectangles and circles.
-But Smudge allows you much more control over the material properties those shapes are draw with.
-You can specify the albedo (base color), smootheness, metallicness, height, and emissive color used to draw the shapes.
+But Smudge allows you much more control over the material properties used to draw.
+You can specify the albedo (base color), smootheness, metallicness, height, and emissive colors.
 Smudge renders your drawing to separate buffers for each property and can export a texture set that can be used with [Physically Based Rendering](https://www.marmoset.co/posts/basic-theory-of-physically-based-rendering/) in applications like Unity.

+Adding PBR properties to the toolkit allows you to procedurally generate image with more lifelike material properties—metalic foils, shiny acrylics, matte tempras, glossy clearcoats—and achieve some effects—like paint buildup—much more easily.

 An interactive demo is worth a 1000 words.
 You can drag the cube below to rotate it to see how the drawing interacts with the simulated environmental lighting.